Wakefield Parish, New Brunswick: Somerville

-Somerville comprises a rough triangle around Route 103, Route 130, and the Somerville Road with an extension south along Route 103.
+Somerville comprised a rough triangle around Route 103, Route 130, and the Somerville Road with an extension south along Route 103.

 Somerville was established in 1971 to add street lighting and first aid & ambulance services; community services were removed, probably in error.
 Community services were restored and first aid & ambulance services removed in the rewrite of the LSD regulation in 1974.

-Today Somerville assesses for street lighting.
-The taxing authority is 222.00 Somerville.
+In 2020, Somerville assessed for street lighting.
+The taxing authority was 222.00 Somerville.